 Using images in articles can give a boost to its page views.
 In fact, articles containing images have 94 per cent more page views than articles that don’t contain any images whatsoever.
 It’s also worth noting that the top blog categories for images, where images are most desired are news content, political content and sports content.

-Social posts also benefit from the addition of images, according to analysts of Facebook, posts with images have the third highest engagement rate.
-The current (average) engagement rate for a normal link post on Facebook is about 150, whereas photos is about 250, according to BuzzSumo.
+Social posts also benefit from the addition of images, according to analysts of Facebook, posts with images have the third-highest engagement rate.
+The current (average) engagement rate for a normal link post on Facebook is about 150, whereas photos are about 250, according to BuzzSumo.

-High quality imagery on e-commerce stores is one of the most important things to customers, according to a National Retail Federation poll in the United States, more than 67% of respondents claimed that a high-quality image was ‘very important’ when it came to influence their buying decisions.
+High-quality imagery on e-commerce stores is one of the most important things to customers, according to a National Retail Federation poll in the United States, more than 67% of respondents claimed that a high-quality image was ‘very important’ when it came to influencing their buying decisions.
 63% said images were more important than product-specific information, and 53% said an image was more important than the reviews.

 According to PR Newswire, which analysed more than 10,000 press releases, including images in a press release increased views by 14%, adding a video to that increased views by 48% and adding a link or other media (soundbite, graphic, etc) increased the total views by more than 77%.

 There are a variety of images that you can use in your marketing, some are more effective than others.
 We run through some types of images you’re likely to have access to or can make use of.

 Perhaps the most effective of them all is a real business photo.
 Whether this is a professional photo of your business’ staff or more informal selfie-like photos of business activities.

 These work best on social media to add a bit of personality to the brand, but can be used in blogs, especially company news articles.
 If you have the funds to hire a photographer, or are lucky enough to employ one, you can also use them to create your own generic photos that can be used in general publicity for the business.